Summer Financial Aid

 FEDERAL FINANCIAL AID PROGRAMS FOR SUMMER

-Work-Study Program: Matriculated students wanting to work on campus can obtain applications in the Middletown Financial Aid office, room 346 at the Shepard Student Center.
-Continuing students are eligible to work for the summer up to June 30th, 2014.
-You must have completed the 2013-14 FAFSA.
-Then, to be eligible for Federal work-study beginning after July 1, 2014, students must apply on a 2014-2015 FAFSA and must be pre-registered for Fall 2014 courses.
+Work-Study Program: Matriculated students wanting to work on campus should complete a College Work Study Request form.
+Continuing students, who have been awarded work study for the 2016 - 2017 academic year, are eligible to continue working up to June 24, 2017.
+To be awarded for Federal work-study beginning after July 1, 2017, students must apply on a 2017-2018 FAFSA and must be pre-registered for Fall 2017 courses.

 Veterans Benefits: Veterans receiving educational benefits are eligible for tuition deferral equal to the amount of the authorized advance payment.
 Paperwork must be submitted and approved by the Veteran Office Administrator on campus.
-(See Kelly Jonigan in the Academic Advising.)
+(See Kelly Jonigan in the Academic Advising Office.)

 STATE SUMMER FINANCIAL AID PROGRAM (TAP)